jwjacobson/llm_service_api/README.md

 The API is highly configurable, and adding other providers (or removing them) is straightforward:
 1. Create a relevant API key entry in .env and update env-template
 2. Set the new API key value near the top of `project/settings.py` (follow the syntax of the other API key entries, e.g. `BLARG_KEY = config('BLARG_KEY')`)
-3. Add the provider to the LLM_PROVIDERS dictionary at the bottom of `project/settings.py`
+3. Add the provider to the LLM_PROVIDERS dictionary at the bottom of `project/settings.py` (again, follow the existing syntax)
 4. Create a provider module in `llm_api/providers/`.
 If the provider is OpenAI compatible, the module will be very similar to `llm_api/providers/openai.py`; otherwise you will have to consult the provider's documentation.

+Now you will have a new provider, the name of which will be the same as the corresponding key in the LLM_PROVIDERS dict of settings.py.

 To remove a provider, just follow these instructions in reverse!
 Delete the provider, any references in settings.py, and the .env entry.